 Funding to cover the experimenter's costs in preparing the ORD data package is available from the Fed4FIRE+ Federator.
 This is additional to the support funding for experiments, and will be paid to an experimenter upon confirmation that their experiment data package is complete and uploaded into the Fed4FIRE+ approved data repository, Zenodo.

 The funding available is capped to an upper limit of €500.
+Justification of costs need to be provided.

 8.4 Process